CartoDB/documentation/app/content/carto-user-manual/tutorials/identify_panels_using_coverage_feedback.md

 ---
-title: "Identifying Out-Of-Home panels using coverage information"
+title: "Shortlisting OOH panels using coverage information"
-description: "We find the OOH panels that best match the forecasted coverage of a target audience."
+description: "In this tutorial we find the Out-Of-Home panels in Madrid that best match the forecasted coverage of a target audience.
+We visualize coverage using quadints that represent visitor volumes"
 image: "/img/tutorials/ooh_coverage_analysis.png"
 type: tutorials
 date: "2022-07-20"